 This paper presents pilot studies in exploring decentralized structural control design that minimizes the closed-loop \mathcal{H}{∞} norm.
 The decentralized control design offers promising solutions to large-scale structural sensing and control systems.
 Solutions are developed for both continuous-time and discrete-time formulations.
 The properties of linear matrix inequalities are utilized to convert the complicated decentralized \mathcal{H}{∞} control problem into a simple convex optimization problem.
-Once proposed as a convex optimization problem, decentralized architectures are easily imposed to yield decentralized \mathcal{H}{∞} control solutions.
-Such solutions are necessary to provide control systems with the ability to scale with number of sensors and actuators implemented in the system.
+For such a convex optimization problem, decentralized architectures can be easily incorporated to yield decentralized \mathcal{H}{∞} control solutions.
+Such solutions are necessary to provide control systems with the ability to scale with the number of sensors and actuators implemented in the system.
+Nevertheless, it should be noted that the shape constraining approach for decentralized \mathcal{H}{∞} controller design is heuristic.
+The approach may not guarantee the minimum \mathcal{H}{∞} -norm over the complete solution space.